erf-model/ERF/Docs/sphinx_doc/Inputs.rst

 Right now, the QKE equation is solved if and only if the MYNN2.5 PBL model is selected.
-In that transport equation, it is optional to advect QKE, and to apply LES diffusive transport for QKE in the horizontal directions (the veritcal component is always computed as part of the PBL scheme).
+In that transport equation, it is optional to advect QKE, and to apply LES diffusive transport for QKE in the horizontal directions (the vertical component is always computed as part of the PBL scheme).

 Forcing Terms